 - \$200 million in FY13 and nearly \$900 million over the next five years in the NATO Alliance Ground Surveillance system.
-This system will enable the Alliance to perform persistent surveillance over wide areas in any weather or light condition. - \$9.7 billion in FY13, and \$47.4 billion over the next five years, to develop and deploy missile defense capabilities that protect the U.S. homeland and strengthen regional missile defenses.
-The request includes the Phased Adaptive Approach that is being deployed first in Europe and is designed to protect NATO allies and forces from ballistic missile threats. - \$800 million for the Combatant Commanders exercise and engagement program.
-Jointly with the State Department, we will also begin using the new Global Security Contingency fund that was established at our request in the FY12 legislation.
+This system will enable the Alliance to perform persistent surveillance over wide areas in any weather or light condition; - \$9.7 billion in FY13, and \$47.4 billion over the next five years, to develop and deploy missile defense capabilities that protect the U.S. homeland and strengthen regional missile defenses: - \$800 million for the Combatant Commanders exercise and engagement program.
+Jointly with the State Department, we will also begin using the new Global Security Contingency fund that was established at our request in the FY12 legislation; - \$401 million for the Medium Extended Air Defense System (MEADS).
+These funds are necessary to complete the Proof of Concept program that was agreed to between the U.S., Italy and Germany.
+Completing the Proof of Concept fulfills an important obligation to our international partners, lays the groundwork for strengthened NATO air defense, and will provide demonstrated technologies to enhance U.S. air defense capabilities in the future.